rayburgemeestre/webcam-virtual-background/README.md

 * If you don't like the `--privileged` flag, you can also discard it and use `--device /dev/video0 --device /dev/video8 --device /dev/video9` (or whatever devices are appropriate in your case).
 * The `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` flags are also optional, and only needed if you wish to use the `preview` command, to show a window of the virtual camera output.
+* The `xhost +` is also needed only for the `preview` command, to allow the container to access the X11 server.
 * The `exclusive_caps=0,1` parameter for the virtual devices is important: the `1` makes it available for chrome to use.
 We don't set the "Virtual Temp Camera Input" device to `1` as it's just an intermediate device to be used by this project only.

 ## Deploy from binaries